tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Hyperloop_Requirements.md

 * Titanium SDK: 9.0.0+

-* Appcelerator CLI: 7.0.0+
+* Titanium CLI: 7.0.0+

-You can install [Appcelerator Studio](https://platform.axway.com/#/product/studio) and [Appcelerator CLI](https://platform.axway.com/#/product/cli) to get the latest version of all these components.
+You can install [Appcelerator Studio](https://platform.axway.com/#/product/studio) and [Titanium CLI](https://platform.axway.com/#/product/cli) to get the latest version of all these components.

 ### Optional Dependencies